iinus/EthicalHacking-TTM4536/blackhatpy/README.md

 <a name="chap4"></a>
 ## Chapter 4: Owning the network with Scapy
-** BTW ** After the book was published, Scapy got more functionality - some of the functions in the book are now doing stuff that Scapy already can.
+> After the book was published, Scapy got more functionality - some of the functions in the book are now doing stuff that Scapy already can.

 [Scapy](https://scapy.readthedocs.io/en/latest/) - Scapy is a Python program that enables the user to send,